Skip to main content

 MV13 Install using the small mounting plate

-Please refer to the guidelines below on using the base plate mounting to any surface or on top of a mounting accessory.
+Refer to the guidelines for mounting the base plate on any surface or on top of a mounting accessory.

 • Use 3x Wall anchor and screws to fix the base plate to the wall.